AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-01.md

 ## Before you start...

-Ensure you have completed the [Introducing Laravel v12](../session-10/S10-Introducing-Laravel-v12.md) notes and created the base code for the "Chirper Application" via the Retro Starter Kit.
+Ensure you have completed the [Introducing Laravel v12](S11-Laravel-v12-Bootcamp-Part-00-Introducing-Laravel.md) notes and created the base code for the "Chirper Application" via Adrian's Base Starter Kit.

 No?
 Well... go do it...